Washpool World Heritage Trails

 25km Presentation: Sunday 10:30am

-Changing up or down distances are allowed without charge at any time.
+Distance changes (up or down) are allowed without admin charge at any time.

-Transfers off the waitlist into the event or changing up distances will incur a $3 additional fee.
+Transfers from the waitlist into the event or upgrading distances will incur an additional $3 admin fee.

 Our Green Commitment

-Washpool and Gibraltar Range National Parks are part of the World Heritage Listed ‘Gondwana Rainforests of Australia’ and part of the Australian National Heritage List.
+Washpool and Gibraltar Range National Parks, part of the World Heritage Listed ‘Gondwana Rainforests of Australia’ and the Australian National Heritage List, feature diverse and pristine forested areas in NSW.

 We ask that runners during the event or training: